rfdawodu/My-Goals-App/README.md

 # My Goals App

 This project was bootstrapped with create React App.
-Its basically about setting your goals and etting a time frame for it [Create React App](https://github.com/facebook/create-react-app).
+Its basically about setting your goals and setting a time frame for it [Preview](https://celebrated-rolypoly-923ee4.netlify.app).